mrchrisadams/Git-Fundamentals/two/01_slide.md

 ![objects-overlayed](objects-overlayed.png)

+!SLIDE

-Each commit describes the whole project tree.
+## Each commit contains the whole project tree.
-The contents of each file is verified by hash at each step.
+## The contents of each file is verified with hashes.
-Every file of every version up to now is already on your computer, inside .git
+## Every file of every version of your project up to now is already on your computer, inside `.git`

 !SLIDE center